trolster/urcli/README.md

 ## The `setup` command

+You only have to run this command when you first install urcli: `urcli setup "your-token"`.
+You have to supply it with a new token which you can find in the [Reviewer Dashboard](https://review.udacity.com/#!/submissions/dashboard) (see [Quickstart](#Quickstart)).

-You have to run this command when you first install urcli.
-It gets your certifications and asks you to record which languages you are certified for as well.
-Once you've run this command you are ready to roll.
+It gets your certifications from the API and asks you to record which languages you are certified for, since there is no way to get this information from the API.
+So for instance, if you are certified for US english and brazilian portuguese, you will enter, `en-us pt-br`.
+If it's just english you simply enter, `en-us`.
+Once you've run this command you are ready to start using the cli.

+:bulb: Be sure to put the token in quotes since they often include dashes (`-`) which mess up the command.

-## The configuration file
+#### The configuration file

-The configuration file is stored in your home folder, so that it persists through application updates.
+The `setup` command creates a configuration file which is stored in your home folder.
 You find it here `~/.urcli_config`.

 ## License